 We never want to see any of our beloved patients come up positive for heartworms.
 Its very taxing on an animal’s overall wellbeing, and treatment for the parasite can be quite expensive.

-Here is a great article from the ASPCA all about heartworms, the signs and symptoms, how its treated and lots of other good info.
 If you have questions, please call the clinic at (317) 852-3323 and we will be happy to help you keep your pet happy and heartworm-free!

 We have had many questions about the series of articles written by the Indy Star on Trifexis and other veterinary drugs.
 We would like to address the concern of Trifexis safety that was the focus of the first article.